makeasnek/FindTheMag/readme.md

 Consult the official Gridcoin help channels, this tool just suggests project weights.
 If you are a solo miner, be sure you have enabled GDPR export on projects which require it.
 See https://gridcoin.us/guides/whitelist.htm

+<b>I'm getting some error while running the tool or need to contact you</b>

+Open an issue here on github or email makeasnek{at}gmail.com.

 <b>My BOINC client doesn't seem to be crunching according to the weight I assigned?</b>